Casanegra (novel)

 Casanegra: A Tennyson Hardwick Story is a 2007 mystery novel by actor Blair Underwood and writers Tananarive Due and Steven Barnes.
-The book was released on June 19, 2007 through Atria Books and is the first book in the Tennyson Hardwick series.
+The book was released on June 19, 2007, through Atria Books and is the first book in the Tennyson Hardwick series.
 Casanegra follows the adventures of Tennyson Hardwick, an actor and former gigolo.
-A sequel, In the Night of the Heat, was released in 2009.
+A sequel, In the Night of the Heat, was released in 2009, followed by two more, From Cape Town with Love (2010) and South by Southeast (2012).

 Underwood has expressed interest in filming an adaptation of Casanegra with himself potentially starring as the character of Tennyson Hardwick.

 Synopsis

-Tennyson "Ten" Hardwick is an actor trying to make it big in Hollywood, which is made difficult by his past as a gigolo that sold his body to anyone willing to pay the right price.
+Tennyson "Ten" Hardwick is an actor trying to make it big in Hollywood, which is made difficult by his past as a gigolo who sold his body to anyone willing to pay the right price.
 This past has caused a distance between Tennyson and his family, especially his LAPD captain of a father.
 However overcoming his past proves to be harder than he imagined after Tennyson finds himself the prime suspect for the murder of Afrodite, a rapper and former client of his.